Get insider access

 5. Best Small Blender For Frozen Drinks

-If you like making frozen drinks for a crowd at summer parties, you probably want a blender with a large-capacity pitcher, like the other full-size blenders listed here.
-On the other hand, if you're not usually serving a lot of people or want to save space in your kitchen, the Ninja TWISTi is the best blender for frozen drinks we've tested.
+If you like making frozen drinks for a crowd at summer parties, you may want a blender with a large-capacity pitcher, like the other full-size blenders listed here.
+On the other hand, if you're not usually serving a lot of people or want to save space in your kitchen, the Ninja TWISTi High-Speed Blender DUO is the best blender for frozen drinks we've tested.
 In terms of size, it's between a full-size blender and a personal blender.
 Its 34-ounce main jar can fit enough to serve one or two people and easily crushes ice for recipes like blended margaritas and slushies.
 There's also a personal jar included if you want to make a smaller batch.

 The lid has arms built into it that you can rotate to stir your recipe as it blends.
 This 'built-in tamper' feature can make it easier to process thicker mixtures, like drinks with a lot of ice or frozen fruit like strawberries.
-This blender also makes a very smooth blend with fibrous elements like blueberry skin, so your frozen drink will be free of unprocessed bits and grains.
+This blender also makes a smooth blend with fibrous elements like blueberry skin, so your frozen drink will be free of unprocessed bits and grains.
 It's sturdy and offers a few automatic blending programs.
-Unfortunately, it's the loudest blender on this list, which will be irritating if you use it to make several batches in a row.
+Unfortunately, it's the loudest blender on this list, which will get annoying if you use it to make several batches in a row.

 See our review